Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/analytics-event-reference.md

 ### Analytics content request <a id="analytics-content-request"></a>

-This event is a request to complete processing on the Analytics hits queue and can be used in one of the following situations:
+An Analytics content request is a request to complete processing on the Analytics hits queue and can be used in one of the following situations:

 * When a request is received to send the Analytics hits in the queue, regardless of the batching settings.
 * When a request is received to clear all unsent Analytics hits from the queue.